 Protecting clients against financial hardship

 “I plant the seed at the first meeting when we are discussing living expenses, mainly around insurance expenses.
-Later, when the clients get their loan documents, and we’re making a time to go through them, I mention I will also be quoting on Loan Protection Plan (LPP).
+Later, when the clients get their loan documents, and we’re making a time to go through them, I mention I will also be quoting on My Protection Plan (MPP).
 Then, at the meeting, I present the ALI quote/s and we go through them”.

 Michelle has worked hard on her delivery to ensure clients know the benefits of having a protection plan in place and don’t misunderstand it for an upsell.
 Having the right dialogue is key says, Michelle.